frederic-perez/AmE-dictionary/data/dictionary.md

 __reveille__ _n_ :two::hammer: _Reveille was at 0430._
 __revel__ _vi_ :nine::m: (revelled, revelling, reveling) __1__ To take great pleasure or delight: _She reveled in her unaccustomed leisure._ _He paused for a moment, reveling in their incredulity._ __2__ To engage in uproarious festivities; make merry.
 __reveler__ _n_ :nine::m: A celebrant who shares in a noisy party. _The clubs attract revelers as young as thirteen._ _St.
 Patrick’s day revelers._ _Mardi Gras revelers._
-__revelry__ _n_ :six: A situation in which people celebrate or enjoy themselves in a lively and noisy way, especially by singing, dancing, and drinking alcohol.
+__revelry__ _n_ :seven: A situation in which people celebrate or enjoy themselves in a lively and noisy way, especially by singing, dancing, and drinking alcohol.
 __revenant__
 __revenge__ _n_ :two::hammer:
 __reverberate__ _v_ Ring or echo with sound. _Syn_ resound, ring, echo _The explosion reverberated through the castle._